 Your Programme Leader, Catherine Vassar, has taught at the University for a decade having previously worked as a Registered Adult Nurse.
 She is now a Senior Lecturer and Senior Fellow, leading a number of pre-registration education nursing modules.

-On successful completion of this degree, you’ll be eligible to register with the Nursing and Midwifery Council (NMC) and go into practice as a nurse.
+On successful completion of this degree, you’ll be eligible to register with the Nursing and Midwifery Council (NMC) and go into practice as a nurse, as long as you meet the NMC’s requirements.

 Our students have an outstanding employability track record locally, nationally and internationally: in 2015 100% of our graduates were employed or in further study within six months of completing the course.